chstan/arpes/docs/curve-fitting.md

 experimental parameter or variable, such as the binding energy to track a dispersion, or across temperature to understand a phase transition.

-PyPES provides a tool, `broadcast_model` that allows for automatic and compositional curve fitting across one or more axes of a Dataset or DataArray.
+PyARPES provides a tool, `broadcast_model` that allows for automatic and compositional curve fitting across one or more axes of a Dataset or DataArray.
 As before, you can use the `constraints=` keyword to enforce constraints or specify initial guesses for the fitting parameters.
 Broadcasts can be performed over a single dimension (`str`) or a list of dimensions (pass `[str]`).
 Here we demonstrate performing